Exclusive: Icahn offered to settle with Forest before battle

-NEW YORK (Reuters) - Activist investor Carl Icahn said he initially tried to avoid a proxy fight with Forest Laboratories Inc and offered to take at least two seats on the U.S. drugmaker’s board, but he was rebuffed, leading to a battle that is becoming increasingly bitter and personal.
+NEW YORK (Reuters) - Activist investor Carl Icahn said he had initially tried to avoid a proxy fight against Forest Laboratories Inc and had offered to take at least two seats on the U.S. drugmaker’s board, but he was rebuffed, leading to a battle that is becoming increasingly bitter and personal.

-Icahn, Forest’s second-largest shareholder with a stake of about 10 percent, in recent months re-launched a proxy battle against the company, maker of one-time blockbuster antidepressant Lexapro and other drugs.
-Icahn has now nominated four directors for Forest’s board, after losing a similar battle for board seats last year.
+Icahn, Forest’s second-largest shareholder with a stake of about 10 percent, re-launched a proxy battle against the maker of the Lexapro antidepressant in recent months and has now nominated four directors for Forest’s board, after losing a similar battle for board seats last year.

-The growing hostility, with Icahn and Forest’s chief executive even dragging in the records of their respective sons, shows that both sides have hardened their positions, which could make for a drawn-out battle.
+The growing hostility, with Icahn and Forest’s CEO even dragging in the records of their respective sons, shows that both sides have dug into their positions, which could make for a drawn-out battle.
 It could also worry Forest investors as they weigh the costs of a distracted management in a proxy fight.

-When Solomon told Icahn that he did not want to replace any of the current directors, Icahn said he offered to let Forest keep its existing board while adding two of his nominees.
+When Solomon told him that he did not want to replace any of the current directors, Icahn said he offered for Forest to keep its existing board while adding two of his nominees.

 “I said, ‘This company has major problems.
 I certainly, as the second-largest shareholder, would like to avoid a proxy fight.
 I don’t think it has been managed well.
 I am very concerned about the succession planning.
-I am very concerned about the fact that you are going to be down 80 percent in earnings,'” Icahn said he told Solomon, referring to the company lowering its earnings forecast after it lost patent protection for Lexapro earlier in 2012.
+I am very concerned about the fact that you are going to be down 80 percent in earnings,” Icahn said he told Solomon, referring to the company lowering its earnings forecast after it lost patent protection for its blockbuster Lexapro antidepressant.

-Forest said on Tuesday that Icahn wanted Eric Ende, a former Merrill Lynch biotechnology analyst who is now leading the proxy fight for the billionaire investor, and Daniel Ninivaggi, president of Icahn Enterprises, as his nominees.

-“The two nominees on which he insisted are clearly not suitable for, nor up to the standards of, the Forest board,” Forest said.

-On Monday, Forest and its CEO hit back at the billionaire investor’s criticisms, and in a sign that the battle is turning increasingly bitter, took a swipe at the 76-year-old investor’s record with his own son, Brett Icahn.
+Forest and its CEO hit back at the billionaire investor’s criticisms on Monday, and in a sign that the battle is turning increasingly bitter, took a swipe at the 76-year-old investor’s record with his own son, Brett Icahn.

-Forest said its board had hired executive search firm Spencer Stuart to find a successor to Solomon and urged its shareholders to vote for its slate of 10 director nominees and to reject the four candidates, including Ende and Ninivaggi, put forth by Icahn.
+Forest said its board had hired executive search firm Spencer Stuart to find a successor to Solomon and urged its shareholders to vote for its slate of 10 director nominees and to reject the four candidates put forth by Icahn.
 Forest will hold its annual meeting on August 15.

 In a letter to Icahn, Solomon said the company had consistently said it was open to constructive discussions.
 “However, you have never made an effort to engage with us outside the context of a proxy contest - and your discourse thus far has shown a striking lack of strategic ideas,” he said.

-Shares of Forest were trading down 0.9 percent at $35.61 during Tuesday afternoon trading on the New York Stock Exchange.
+Shares of Forest closed up 1.3 percent at $35.93 on the New York Stock Exchange on Monday.

-Solomon defended the record of his son David Solomon, and pointed out that the investor had nominated Brett Icahn to boards of public companies.
-Icahn has said he fears Solomon wants his son to succeed him as CEO.
+Solomon defended his son’s record, and pointed out that the investor had nominated Brett Icahn to boards of public companies.

 “I note that you chose to elevate your son Brett - following his ‘movie making’ career - not only to executive positions within your organization, but also to positions of responsibility to shareholders as a director of public companies,” Solomon wrote.